 The worst thing is this nightmare never ends – there’s no cure for this condition.
 It can only be effectively treated and managed, and treatment options focus on pain management.

-2. Can CBD be used as treatment for fibromyalgia?
+2. Can CBD be used as a

 Typically, sufferers are prescribed one of only three medications approved specifically for the treatment of fibromyalgia; Cymbalta, Lyrica and Savella.
 However, those using the medications report that they stop working after time/don’t work at all or are too addictive.